A talk exploring the psychology of serial killers is coming to Norwich

 Many of us enjoy binging on crime documentaries on Netflix, and you will soon be able to delve even further into the minds of murderers as a talk on the psychology of serial killers is set to come to Norwich later this year.

-The event, which is touring the UK, is coming to the Mercure Hotel in Norwich on Thursday, May 14, and the chilling evening will be hosted by forensic expert Jennifer Rees.
+The event, which is touring the UK, is coming to the Mercure Hotel in Norwich on May 13 and 14 and the chilling evening will be hosted by forensic expert Jennifer Rees.